wetling23/logicmonitor-posh-module/README.md

 - From GitHub: Save `/bin/<version>/LogicMonitor/<files>` to your module directory

 # Behavior changes
+## 1.0.1.54
+- Get-LogicMonitorAuditLog
+  - Added support for a string filter.
+The -StartDate and -EndDate parameters were moved to their own parameter set.
 ## 1.0.1.48
 - Get-LogicMonitorDevice
   - Changed the output so that all parameter discard properties from LogicMontior (e.g. total) and just return the "item(s)".